 B.2 Batch Modeling Tool (BCHMDL).
-Formerly known as BATCH400.

 BCHMDL is a tool for Batch Window Analysis available for V3R6+ systems.
 It is an internal use only tool at this time.
 Instructions for requesting a copy are at the end of this description.